dhjoo98/nvdla_sw/kmd/firmware/README.txt

         ('find out if operation if already programmed' , goto enable_op) thus an operation must be 'programmed' before 'enabled' enable_op flow:
-        (if event is triggered as a part of same group's programming, skip enable, as it will be programmed after the current one is complete )
+        (if event is triggered as a part of same groups programming, skip enable, as it will be programmed after the current one is complete )
             ('Enable processor_name, operation index, ROI')
             enable(group)
             dla_op_enabled(group)